DataDog/integrations-extras/isdown/README.md

 ## Setup

-To connect Datadog to IsDown, you need to generate an [API key][4] in Datadog and add it to your IsDown account.

 1. Use your existing account or create a new one in [IsDown][1].
 2. Log in to your account and go to the **Notifications** page.
 3. Click on the checkbox to select Datadog and then click 'Connect to Datadog'.